CleverRaven/Cataclysm-DDA/doc/EFFECT_ON_CONDITION.md

 ```

 #### `u_set_field`, `npc_set_field`
-spawn a field around player. it is recommended to not use it in favor of `u_transform_radius`, if possible
+spawn a field in a square around player. it is recommended to not use it in favor of `u_transform_radius` or `u_emit` if possible

 | Syntax | Optionality | Value  | Info |
 | --- | --- | --- | --- |